JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 ![](04_information.png){width=389}

-Preferable number of actions is two, as it is easier for the user to choose.
+The Preferable number of actions is two, as it is easier for the user to choose.

-If a set of more than 2 actions will be useful for the user, place the primary action first, and hide the others under the "More actions" dropdown:
+If a set of more than 2 actions is useful for the user, place the primary action first, and hide the others under the "More actions" dropdown:

 ![](08_dropdown.png){width=389}